FoundationDB/fdb-kubernetes-operator/CONTRIBUTING.md

 #### Security issues

-To report a security issue, please **DO NOT** start by filing a public issue or posting to the forums; instead send a private email to [fdb-oss-security@group.apple.com](mailto:fdb-oss-security@group.apple.com).
+To report a security issue, please **DO NOT** start by filing a public issue or posting to the forums.
+Instead, use GitHub's private vulnerability reporting to [report a vulnerability](https://github.com/FoundationDB/fdb-kubernetes-operator/security/advisories/new).
+Only the maintainers can see the report, and we will follow up with you there.
+See [SECURITY.md](SECURITY.md) for more.

 ## Project Communication